osrf/romi-js-core-interfaces/README.md

 as opposed to rclnodejs or soss directly is the type information it provides so it is recommended to use RoMi-js with typescript if possible.

-## Obtaining an Instance of Transport
+## Obtaining an instance of transport

-Each transport may have a different way to obtain an instance, in the case of the rclnodejs transport, we need to use a `create` async method.
+Each transport may have a different way to obtain an instance, in the case of the rclnodejs transport, we need to use a `create` static async method.

 ```ts
 import { RclnodejsTransport } from '@osrf/romi-js-rclnodejs-transport';